ShahzaibAyyub/MedsParency-FYP/README.md

 ### Prerequisites

-You need to have Ubuntu 20.04, Hyperledger 2.2, Go, Node, Npm already installed
+You need to have the following already installed:
+* Ubuntu 20.04
+* Hyperledger 2.2
+* Go
+* Node
+* Npm

 ### How to Run the project